amharrison/jactr-tutorials/org.jactr.tutorial.unit4/README2.md

 The task for this unit is to develop a model of the control group data.
-Functions to run the experiment and most of a model that can perform the task are provided in the zbrodoff packages and the related experiment.xml.
+Functions to run the experiment and most of a model that can perform the task are provided in the zbrodoff packages and the related [experiment.xml](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit4/src/org/jactr/tutorial/unit4/zbrodoff/experiment.xml).
 The run configurations for running an individual (**Unit 4 - Zbrodoff**) and bulk runs (**Unit 4 - Zbrodoff Bulk Run**) are provided.
+A [bulk analyzer](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit4/src/org/jactr/tutorial/unit4/zbrodoff/data/Analyzer.java) and grapher is provided as well.
 No GUI (i.e., human runnable) version is provided.

 The model as given does the task by counting through the alphabet and numbers “in its head” (using the subvocalize action of